 It’s week 6, I think, and the midterms are coming up.
 Here’s the status reports: Daniel Flores: HAMMER2 compression feature Larisa Grigore: System V IPC in userspace Pawel Dziepak: Make vkernels checkpointable Joris GIOVANNANGELI: Capsicum Mihai Carabas: hardware nested page table support for vkernels

 Since there’s a newer set of dports binary packages uploaded, I thought I’d spend my weekend upgrading, to catch up. ‘pkg upgrade’ And that was it.
 Well, not really.
 I had to dump and restore my Postgres databases, cause of the switch from 9.0 to 9.2 as default.
 I had to build php5 from source to get the Apache modu [...]

 Michael W. Lucas wrote a blog post about pkgng and Ansible on FreeBSD.
 Will it work on DragonFly?
 We already have pkgng on DragonFly in the form of dports, and Ansible… might work?
 Please, someone try.

 Last week in BSDFreeBSD, PC-BSD, FreeNAS releases - vBSDCon interview - DragonFly BSD GSoC - BSD Mag - MidnightBSDReleases FreeNAS 9.1.0-RC1 is now available Alfred Perlstein has announced the availability of FreeNAS 9.1.0-RC1.This is the first release candidate for FreeNAS 9.1.0.
 We have passed a great alpha [...]

-The first BETA build for the FreeBSD-9.2 release cycle is now available.
-ISO images for the amd64, i386 and ia64 architectures are available on most of our FreeBSD mirror sites.
+The second BETA build for the FreeBSD-9.2 release cycle is now available.
+ISO images for the amd64, i386, powerpc64 and sparc64 architectures are available on most of our FreeBSD mirror sites.